emberjs/rfcs/text/0000-deprecate-computed-clobberability.md

 ## Deprecation Timeline

 This change will be a breaking change, which means we will not be able to change the behavior of `computed` until Ember v4.0.0.
-Until then, we should provide two deprecation warnings:
+Additionally, users will likely want to continue using `.readOnly()` up until overriding has been fully removed to ensure they are using properties safely.
+With that in mind, the ordering of events should be:

-1. When users invoke the default override-setter behavior
+1. Deprecate the default override-setter behavior immediately, remove it in Ember v4
-2. When users call `.readOnly()` on a computed property
+2. Deprecate the `.readOnly()` modifier in Ember v4, remove it in v5

 The warnings should explain the deprecation, and recommend that users do not rely on setter behavior or opting-in to read only behavior.